discolabs/grunt-shopify-theme-settings/README.md

 ### Fields

-Each field section corresponds to a single theme setting - a color, a text input, a file.
+Generally, each field section corresponds to a single theme setting - a color, a text input, a file.
+Some more advanced fields correspond to more than one setting - for example, a `time-range` input manages both a `*_begin` and `*_end` theme setting.

 Aside from the text label that declares it, each field has a couple of required properties, and some optional properties, as listed below.

 #### name